 Some early consulting firms were born as a result of communication needs.
 In 1906, a reporter, Ivy Ledbetter Lee, was named press representative for coal mine operators, who were suffering from bad press.
 Lee convinced the mine operators to respond to press questions and to supply the press with information on mining activities.
 After helping turn around the coal mine situation, Lee went on to work for the Pennsylvania Railroad Company, the wealthy Rockefeller interests, and other clients, establishing himself as a public relations expert.

 In 1926, James O. McKinsey, a former professor of accounting at the University of Chicago, founded McKinsey & Company.
 He believed that management consulting firms should move from only providing the standard efficiency advice to inefficient companies to providing organization and management strategy expertise to healthy companies looking to grow and improve their operations.
 McKinsey died suddenly at age 48 in 1937, but his protégé, Marvin Bower, continued his work and introduced a culture of professionalism to the management consulting industry that improved its reputation and helped it to expand rapidly.
-Bower is also known for recruiting graduate students and MBAs (instead of established experts) to work as consultants, which fueled the growth of business schools in the United States.
+Bower was also known for recruiting graduate students and MBAs (instead of established experts) to work as consultants, which fueled the growth of business schools in the United States.
 Today, McKinsey & Company is one of the top three consulting firms in the world.

 In the 1930s, the Great Depression created demand for consultants to help businesses survive and prosper during this difficult economic period.
 The passage of the Glass–Steagall Banking Act and the establishment of the U.S. Securities and Exchange Commission in 1933 mandated a variety of banking and financial reforms, which also created demand for consulting firms.